Fujifilm X-T10 vs Panasonic G3

 It is notable that the X-T10 has a microphone port, which is missing on the G3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T10 and the G3 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the G3 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T10 and G3 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Panasonic G3 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T10 and the Panasonic G3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.